Asymptotic Analysis of Conditioned Stochastic Gradient Descent: The asymptotics of conditioned stochastic gradient descent

-and conclude by taking the conditional expectation with respect to $\mcf_{k-1}$. \end{proof} The next Lemma links our weak growth condition with the notion of expected smoothness as introduced in \cite{gower:2019}.
-In particular, this notion can be extended to our general context where the sampling distribution can evolve through the stochastic algorithm. \begin{lemma} (Expected smoothness) Assume that with probability one,
+To handle the noise of the stochastic estimates, we consider a weak growth condition, related to the notion of \textit{expected smoothness} as introduced in \cite{gower2019sgd} (see also \cite{gazagnadou2019optimal,gower2021stochastic}).
+In particular, we extend the condition of \cite{gower2019sgd} to our general context in which the sampling distributions are allowed to change along the algorithm.